karkman/Metagenomics2021/README.md

 ### Friday
 [__30.4.2021 9-16__](Day5/)
-* Annotation of metagenomne assembled genomes (MAGs)
+* Annotation of metagenome assembled genomes (MAGs)

 ## Target group
 This course is targeted at PhD and MSc students who are interested in using metagenomics for investigating microbial communities.